Book Review 2: “Lessons of consular protection for consular diplomacy” (Chp. 4) in Mexican Consular Diplomacy in Trump´s Era

 He explains some of Mexico´s challenges regarding immigration policies and attitudes in the United States, such as the 1930s massive deportation of Mexicans, and the period of bilateral agreements like the Bracero program, that ran from 1942 until 1964.
 The Ambassador acknowledges the value of the two-way dialogue and the importance of agreements, even if there is no full compliance.

-Hernández Joseph also recognizes the efforts undertaken by the government of Mexico to promote the empowerment of the Mexican community north of the border, indicating that it is one of the critical elements of its Consular Diplomacy.
+Hernández Joseph also recognizes the government of Mexico´s efforts to promote the empowerment of the Mexican community north of the border, indicating that it is one of the critical elements of its Consular Diplomacy.

 Ambassador Hernández Joseph also acknowledges that an area where Mexico has not succeeded is in improving its image in the United States; notably, it has failed in attaining the recognition by the U.S. society of the contributions made by the Mexican community to the country´s wellbeing.[ii]